 Screening & Treatment for Maternal Mental Health and Substance Use Disorders (MMHSUD)

-This funding opportunity provides financial support to state and tribal governments to improve maternal mental health and substance use disorder services through enhanced training, telehealth access, and care coordination.
+This funding opportunity provides financial support to state and tribal governments to improve mental health and substance use disorder services for pregnant and postpartum individuals, enhancing access to screening, treatment, and care coordination.

 Award Range